 - Horned Hairdo: His haircut.

-- Meaningful Name: His surname King depicts both his fascination to the Arthurian myth and the fact that he's usually Always Some One Better for Oliver note .
+- Meaningful Name: The alias Arthur King depicts both his fascination to the Arthurian myth and the fact that he's usually Always Some One Better for Oliver note .

 - Professional Killer: Initially worked for the League of Assassins, but became this after a failed attempt to kill Batman.
 While he would later rejoin the League, even being present to instruct Damian Wayne in archery, he still took whatever jobs he wanted.

 - Punch-Clock Villain: He has no particularly dark ambition, no hatred toward Ollie or any other superhero and isn't insane; to him, supervillainy is a job and nothing else."Luthor and Grodd do it for power.
 Cheetah and Sivanna do it for kicks.
 And the Bat-villains...
 Well, they're just fried to begin with.
 Then there are those of us with a more professional interest."

 - We Used to Be Friends: Post New 52.